alegrey91/terracina/internal/stacks/stackruntime/internal/stackeval/README.md

 ## Overview

-If you're arriving here familiar with the runtime of the traditional Terraform language used for modules -- which we'll call the "modules runtime" in the remainder of this document -- you will find that things work quite differently in here.
+If you're arriving here familiar with the runtime of the traditional Terracina language used for modules -- which we'll call the "modules runtime" in the remainder of this document -- you will find that things work quite differently in here.